 • First level standard or expedited appeals through the plan.
-At this level of appeal you ask NH Healthy Families to reconsider its decision to a particular "action".
+At this level of appeal, you ask NH Healthy Families to reconsider its decision to a particular "action".
 First level appeals include both standard and expedited appeals.
+The exception to first level appeal requirements is when the plan misses the timeframe to provide you with timely written notice of its decision.
+When this happens, you have the right to file a State Fair Hearing appeal immediately.

-For more information about standard appeals, refer to Section 10.2 (How to file a standard appeal and what to expect after you file (first level appeal)).
+For more information about standard appeals, refer to Section 10.2 (How to file a standard appeal and what to expect after you file (standard first level appeal)).

-For more information about expedited appeals, refer to Section 10.3 (How to file an expedited appeal and what to expect after you file (first level appeal)).
+For more information about expedited appeals, refer to Section 10.3 (How to file an expedited appeal and what to expect after you file (expedited first level appeal)).